epigraphy-info/epigraphy-info/_posts/2021-09-20-DTS_hackathon.markdown

 categories: News
 ---

-# Register for DTS Hackathon (27 Sep - 10 Oct 2021, online)
+# Register for DTS Hackathon and win a prize

 *(posted on behalf of Matteo Romanello and Pietro Liuzzo)*